Hussein, Crown Prince of Jordan: Personal life

 On 17 August 2022, the Royal Hashemite Court announced the engagement of Crown Prince Hussein to Saudi citizen Rajwa Al Saif.
 The couple met via a mutual friend.
-The engagement ceremony was held at the home of Al Saif's father in Riyadh, Kingdom of Saudi Arabia.
-Al Saif is the daughter of Khaled bin Musaed bin Saif bin Abdulaziz Al Saif and Azza bint Nayef bin Abdulaziz bin Ahmed Al Sudairi (daughter of a maternal first cousin of King Salman of Saudi Arabia).
+The engagement ceremony was held at the home of Al Saif's father in Riyadh.
+Al Saif is the daughter of Khaled bin Musaed bin Saif bin Abdulaziz Al Saif and Azza bint Nayef bin Abdulaziz bin Ahmed Al Sudairi; through her mother, Al Saif is a maternal cousin of King Salman of Saudi Arabia and Saudi Crown Prince and Prime Minister Mohammed bin Salman.
 Al Saif attended the Syracuse University School of Architecture.
 The couple married on 1 June 2023 at Zahran Palace.
 On 3 August 2024, the couple had their first child, Princess Iman.
 She is the first grandchild of King Abdullah and Queen Rania.